Directors’ Responsibilities for Health and Safety

 Directors can appoint an independent third party to carry out the necessary duties, but they have a responsibility to ensure this third party is competent and properly supervised.
 Delegating does not absolve the director of responsibility and they still remain liable in any incident.

 For example, if a company director delegates health and safety duties to an external consultant without properly assessing their competence or providing adequate oversight.
-Then, a serious incident occurs due to inadequate safety protocols and lack of proper training or risk assessments.
+Then, a serious incident occurs due to inadequate safety protocols and a lack of proper training or risk assessments.
 This would be considered a breach of the duty of care owed to the employees resulting from the director’s neglect and could lead to prosecution.

 The Management of Health and Safety at Work Regulations 1999